National Research Council Canada: Harper government budget cuts and muzzling of scientists

+Mississippi Mills water contamination

 McDougall's tenure as president included the period during which the NRC contaminated the water table in the Eastern Ontario community of Mississippi Mills, without informing its inhabitants.
 In January 2014, NRC employees at the fire-safety testing facility in Mississippi Mills were told to start drinking bottled water.
 In December 2015, 23 months later, residents of Mississippi Mills with homes near the facility were warned by the NRC that their well-water was contaminated with toxic chemicals called perfluorinated alkyl substances, often found in firefighting foam.
 In July 2016, Acting President Maria Aubrey formally acknowledged that the NRC's National Fire Laboratory was the source of the groundwater contamination in Mississippi Mills.
 In December 2016, it was reported that owners of homes near the lab in Mississippi Mills were launching a multi-million dollar lawsuit against the NRC over water contamination.

-In March 2016, John McDougall sent a three-sentence email to NRC employees, announcing that he was going on personal leave.
-Subsequently, NRC management announced that two major projects he had led would be abandoned: re-branding the NRC as "CNRCSolutions" – though colourful "CNRCSolutions" T-shirts and "branding books" had already been distributed, and re-organizing its three research divisions into five research divisions.

-Effective August 24, 2016 under Kirsty Duncan, Iain Stewart became the new President of the NRC.
-The details regarding McDougall's personal leave were not publicly disclosed.

-Bill C-38

-Bill C-38 angered many people who opposed unregulated industrial growth.
-They argued that science was being gutted and silenced to open the way for development in ecologically sensitive areas in the north.

-In June 2012, the federal opposition made a motion in parliament,
+China sponsored hacking allegation

+In 2014 the NRC's computer network was the target of a cyber attack by Chinese infiltrators, which resulted in the NRC's IT network being shut down for an extended period of time.

 Thirty Meter Telescope

-Thirty Meter Telescope (TMT) is a proposed extremely large telescope (ELT) that has become controversial due to its planned location on Mauna Kea, which is considered sacred land according to the native Hawaiians, on the island of Hawaii in the United States.
+Thirty Meter Telescope (TMT) is a USA-lead, proposed extremely large telescope (ELT) that has become controversial due to its planned location on Mauna Kea, which is considered sacred land according to the native Hawaiians, on the island of Hawaii in the United States.

 On April 6, 2015, Prime Minister Stephen Harper announced that Canada would commit $243.5 million over a period of 10 years.
 The telescope's enclosure was designed by Dynamic Structures Ltd. in British Columbia.

-In an online petition, a group of Canadian academics have called on Prime Minister Justin Trudeau, together with Navdeep Bains (then Minister of Innovation, Science and Economic Development) and Kirsty Duncan (then Minister Of Science) to divest Canadian funding from the project.
-On July 20, 2019, an online petition titled "A Call to Divest Canada's Research Funding for the Thirty Meter Telescope on Mauna Kea" has been posted on Change.org.
+The project became subject to blockades and on July 20, 2019, a group of Canadian academics called to divest Canadian funding from the project in an online petition.

+As of 2025, Canada did not divest but a new location for the TMT in Las Palmas (Spain) has now been selected.

-Agencies with special relationships with the NRC
+Agencies and organizations with special relationships with the NRC

 Specialized agencies and services which have branched out of the NRC include: